 Vcorral = Acorral ×NW × 0.021 × 7.48

-(A) The square footage of corrals or other animal exercise arenas in the supplier’s service area (Acorral) shall be either (1) the value provided as a separate corral mask (areas that are clear of vegetation and surrounded by a fence, and that have soil texture that is different from soil outside the fence, in square feet) by the Department to the Board on October 3, 2022, or any updates thereafter, or (2) alternative data, if the supplier demonstrates to the Department and Board that the data are equivalent, or superior, in quality and accuracy to the data provided by the Department.
+(A) The square footage of corrals or other animal exercise arenas in the supplier’s service area (Acorral) shall be either the value released as a separate corral dataset by the Department on December 6, 2023, or any updates thereafter, or alternative data, if the supplier demonstrates to the Department, in coordination with the Board, that the data are equivalent, or superior, in quality and accuracy to the data provided by the Department.

-(B) The number of days per year corrals or other animal exercise arenas (NW) may be watered shall vary based on climate zone as follows:
+(B) The number of days per year corrals or other animal exercise arenas (NW) may receive a water budget that varies by climate zone as follows:

 (i) For climate zones 1 through 5 and 7, corrals or other animal exercise arenas shall be watered no more than 2 days per week.